- He currently serves as the Principal Deputy Assistant Secretary for Congressional Affairs at the DOT.

-Other Indian American appointed to key roles in the DOT in January were Amit Bose, Deputy Administrator, Federal Railroad Administration; Subash Iyer, Chief Counsel, Federal Transit Administration; and Meera Joshi, Deputy Administrator, Federal Motor Carrier Safety Administration.
+Other South Asian Americans appointed to key roles in the DOT in January were Amit Bose, Deputy Administrator, Federal Railroad Administration; Subash Iyer, Chief Counsel, Federal Transit Administration; and Meera Joshi, Deputy Administrator, Federal Motor Carrier Safety Administration.

 Prior to joining the DOT, Bose previously worked at HNTB, an architectural and engineering firm, where he also served as board chair of the Coalition for the Northeast Corridor and on the New Jersey Restart and Recovery Advisory Council.
 He has previously served in the Federal Railroad Administration (FRA) as Deputy Administrator, Chief Counsel, Senior Advisor and Director of Governmental Affairs; U.S. Department of Transportation as Associate General Counsel and Deputy Assistant Secretary for Governmental Affairs; New Jersey Transit; and New Jersey Department of Transportation.